SMAP Enhanced L3 Radiometer Global Daily 9 km EASE-Grid Soil Moisture, Version 2 (SPL3SMP_E)

 How do I interpret the surface and quality flag information in the Level-2 and -3 passive soil moisture products?

 SMAP data files contain rich quality information that can be useful for many data users.
-The retrieval quality flag and surface flag bit values and interpretations are documented in the respective product Data Fields pages: Level-2 soil moisture product (SPL2SMP)
+The retrieval quality flag and surface flag bit values and interpretations are documented in the respective product Data Fields pages of the user guides for these data products

 The following table describes both the required and actual latencies for the different SMAP radiometer data sets.
 Latency is defined as the time (# days, hh:mm:ss) from data acquisition to product generation.